 The following table columns are arranged to follow the typical panel programming order and values required for each item.
-For example, you should first program a wireless keypad in Device Setup, where you give it a device number, select a device type, select a device communication type, then enter the wireless serial number before programming other options.
+For example, a wireless keypad must be programmed first in Device Setup, where you give it a device number, select a device type, select a device communication type, then enter the wireless serial number before programming other options.